jimniels/blog/posts/2022-05-10-browser-level-color-scheme-preference.md

 And those sites will have to continue to do it their way.
 The idea of a cascading set of preferences isn’t negated there:

-- OS-level (a preference in the OS somewhere)
+- System-level (a preference in the OS somewhere)
 - App-level (a preference in the app somewhere)
+- Browser-level (a preference in the browser)
-- Site-level (a preference in the browser somewhere)
+- Site-level (a preference in the browser for an individual website somewhere)
 - Brand-level (a preference in the website UI somewhere)

 It all seems logical to me, but I’m sure it’s more complicated than I imagine.
 However, I had some thoughts for this kind of browser-level choice (and [it sounds like I’m not the only one](https://twitter.com/davatron5000/status/1523297871566499842)), so I decided to just publish ’em.

+## Update 2022-05-12

+I added some extra visuals throughout the post to try and better explain visually what I’m talking about textually.
+I also tried to clarify the distinction between a browser-level color scheme preferences, and a website-level color scheme preference within the browser.

+I also learned that the browser-level preference is [available in Firefox Nightly](https://twitter.com/jasondmoss/status/1524724407641403393).

+[@sergiodxa](https://twitter.com/sergiodxa/status/1524611412756205569) also pointed out that, perhaps, a good way to think of the more complex appearance settings, like Twitter, is to think of a distinction between a “theme” (default, high contrast, etc.) and then color scheme preferences (light/dark) within each theme.

+> I think what they need are themes, so they could have the default, high contrast, etc and make each one support light and dark, so the user choose the theme within the app, and scheme at browser or OS

+An interesting distinction indeed!